 Without a will, there's no way to know who the deceased person would have chosen as the executor, the person in charge of carrying out the terms of the will.
 But someone must have authority to take charge of the deceased person's property and debts, and wrap up the estate.

 If a probate court proceeding is necessary, the court will choose someone to fill this role.
-Some states call this person the administrator of the estate; in others, the term personal representative is used.
+Some states call this person the "administrator of the estate"; in others, the term "personal representative" is used.
 Either way, it's the same job as the executor.

 If no probate proceeding is necessary, there won't be an official personal representative for the estate.
 Instead, someone close to the deceased person—usually the surviving spouse or an adult child—steps in to wrap things up, using informal procedures to transfer property to the new owners.